 Eighteen hours in Theatre and Performance Studies Course including either THE 220 or 225, THE 227, and twelve additional hours.

 107. Theatre and Film Appreciation.
 (2 hours) Introduction to the history and development of performance.
 Fall and Spring

 220. Performance of Literature.
 (3 hours) Basic principles of performance, with attention to analysis as preparation for individual and group performance of literature.
 Fall and Spring

 225. Acting.
 (3 hours) Concentration on the creation of dramatic characters through the development of the performer’s awareness of the physiological, psychological, and mental components inherent in performance as learned through experiential activities.
 Special fee applies, please see Financial Planning and Expenses.
 Fall and Spring

 227. Theatre Production.
-(3 hours) Introduction to theoretical and practical aspects of theatre production: theatre styles, set construction, painting, sound, and lighting.
+(3 hours) Introduction to theoretical and practical aspects of theatre production: theatre styles, set construction, painting, sound, lighting, costuming, makeup, and theatre management.
 Fall and Spring

 320. Advanced Performance Studies.
 (3 hours) Concentration on contemporary performance theory and practice in three different genres of solo performance.
 Prerequisite: THE 220, 225, or consent of instructor.
 As Needed

 325. Advanced Acting.
 (3 hours) Students will study further development of physical and emotional instruments; development of improvisational and dramatic scenes.
 Prerequisite: THE 225.
 Spring

 327. Directing.
 (3 hours) Basic play interpretation; casting-rehearsal procedures, director-actor relationship in analysis and creation procedures; creation of character, and the major tasks of the director.
 Each student will select, cast, rehearse, and present for class analysis several short dramatic scenes.
 Prerequisite: THE 225.
 Even Falls